1995parham-learning/1995parham-learning.github.io/content/algorithm/HNSW.md

 > [!info]
 > For high-dimensional data, tree-based exact vector search techniques such as the k-d tree and R-tree do not perform well enough because of the curse of dimensionality.

+The HNSW graph offers an **approximate** k-nearest neighbor search which scales _logarithmically_ even in high-dimensional data.